 If you’re worried about a suspicious plant in your garden, just email a photo to [email protected] and we’ll identify it for free.
 If it is knotweed, we can help you put a treatment plan in place to remediate the problem and help protect your property’s value, so you’re in safe hands.
 Rest assured, Japanese knotweed can always be dealt with.
 It’s also a good idea to report the sighting on Exposed using the ‘Add Sighting feature’, attaching a photo to be verified by our team.
 This helps us to build a national picture of the Japanese knotweed problem and keep track of the plant’s spread across the UK.

 If you’re buying a property it’s also wise to check Exposed to see whether it’s located in a high-risk area.
-If it is, you may wish to instruct a professional Japanese knotweed survey, or call in our dog detection team to give the property the once over, so you know what you’re dealing with.
+If it is, you may wish to instruct a professional Japanese knotweed survey, so you know what you’re dealing with.
 Knowledge is power when it comes to Japanese knotweed, so make sure you’re armed with all the facts – and if the property you’re hoping to buy is affected, you may want to renegotiate the price.
 Check out our online calculator to get an idea of how the value might be impacted.

 To view Japanese knotweed infestations in your area or to report a sighting, visit: https://www.environetuk.com/exposed-japanese-knotweed-heat-map